-Vincent (Vince) K. Shier, Ph.D., a partner in the firm's Chemical Patent Prosecution and Post-Grant Patent practice groups, leads the team responsible for reexaminations and reissues in the fields of chemistry, biochemistry, biotechnology, biomedicine, genetics, molecular biology, and pharmaceuticals.
+Vincent (Vince) K. Shier, Ph.D., is a partner in the firm's Chemical Patent Prosecution and Patent Trial and Appeal Board proceedings practice groups.

-As a prosecuting attorney, Dr. Shier’s work also involves preparing and prosecuting patent applications in diversified technologies within the chemical and biotechnology disciplines involving genetics, molecular biology, therapeutic methods, pharmaceuticals, DNA microarray technology, plants, food products, renewable energies from sustainable sources, and a diverse array of chemical products and processes.
-Another aspect of Dr. Shier’s practice entails client counseling and the development of patent portfolio management strategies.
+As a prosecuting attorney, Dr. Shier’s work involves preparing and prosecuting patent applications in diversified technologies within the chemical and biotechnology disciplines.
+Some of these areas include genetics, molecular biology, therapeutic methods, pharmaceuticals, DNA microarray technology, diagnostics, plants, food products, renewable energies, batteries, plastics, surface materials, minerals and mineral applications, and a diverse array of other chemical products and processes.

 An aspect of Dr. Shier’s practice entails client counselling and the development of patent portfolio management strategies for small and emerging companies, as well as large multi-national corporations.